hex55/scummvm-rg350/README.md

 - Y: '.' - skips current dialog line on several games
 - Start: 'F5' - Scummvm pause menu
 - Select: 'Esc' - skips cutscenes on many games
-- L-trigger: 'Shift' - i'm not a game that uses it lol
+- L-trigger: 'Shift' - i'm not aware of a game that uses it lol
 - R-trigger: show/hide virtual keyboard

 ## Notes on audio